 Loading Programs and Symbols

 - Specify the location of C source files.

 - Load programs.

 - Load programs only (without symbols).

 - Load symbols only (without the program).

-- Append programs.
+- Load additional programs.

 - Specify demand loading of symbols.

 To specify the location of C source files